-For global mobility leaders of multinational organizations, benchmarking your global mobility policies and practices against those of other global organizations and industry peers can be a powerful tool for reflecting on your current approach and planning how to prepare your talent mobility program for the future.
-To help, KPMG International conducts this annual survey of global mobility policies and practices of multinational organizations.
+For global mobility leaders of multinational organisations, benchmarking your global mobility policies and practices against those of other global organisations and industry peers can be a powerful tool for reflecting on your current approach and planning how to prepare your talent mobility program for the future.
+To help, KPMG International conducts this annual survey of global mobility policies and practices of multinational organisations.
 While the number of participants continues to grow, the resulting database is already believed to be one of the most robust of its kind on a global scale.

 The data offers insights into global mobility programs and how they are evolving in terms of mobility, tax and immigration policies, structure, governance, priorities, performance measures, technology, robotics, automation, international remote working and more

-Download the 2023 KPMG Global Assignment Policies and Practices Survey summary report and scroll down for more on this year's key findings.
+Download the 2023 KPMG Global Assignment Policies and Practices Survey summary report for more on this year's key findings.

 The results of this year’s Global Assignment Policies and Practices (GAPP) Survey sheds light on how global mobility programs are continually evolving.
-In addition to compliance and global risk management, supporting the organization’s business objectives, controlling program costs and being adaptable to changing business requirements are clearly the top priorities for today’s global mobility leaders.
-The global talent mobility function’s contribution to strategic value for the organization has taken priority; being recognized as a trusted advisor and collaborator to the business.
+In addition to compliance and global risk management, supporting the organisation’s business objectives, controlling program costs and being adaptable to changing business requirements are clearly the top priorities for today’s global mobility leaders.
+The global talent mobility function’s contribution to strategic value for the organisation has taken priority; being recognised as a trusted advisor and collaborator to the business.

 Many organizations are recalibrating their approach to flexible work arrangements, leaning towards requiring employees to be more present in the office.
 This shift represents a response to several factors, including the desire for more direct collaboration, and the cultivation of company culture.